-Mining pools consist of a collection of miners who have pooled their resources together in-order to mine a cryptocurrency.
+Mining pools consist of a collection of miners who have pooled their resources together in order to mine a cryptocurrency.
 As the mining difficulty of a cryptocurrency increases, so too does the computational power required to mine it.
-This increase in computational power can often be too expensive for a solo miner to handle as it could result in higher energy costs, or the requirement of more specialised hardware.
-Therefore, miners form collectives in-order to better limit the cost of their mining activity.
+This increase in computational power can often be too expensive for a solo miner to handle as it could result in higher energy costs, or the requirement of more specialized hardware.
+Therefore, miners form collectives in order to better limit the cost of their mining activity.
 If you are unsure of what exactly the mining process is, check out this article here.

 - The difficulty of mining the coin

 Multipools are incredibly useful if a user is uncertain about which coin is best to mine at any given time.
 However, because the cryptocurrency that was just mined is typically immediately exchanged for another one, the price of the mined cryptocurrency can often end up declining slightly.

 There are a variety of methods in which a mining pool can share the reward once a block has successfully been added to a blockchain.
 A few pool reward structures to consider including following:

 - Pay-per-share (PPS): As one of the most basic pool reward structures, the PPS approach offers an instant payout for each share of the cryptographic puzzle solved.
 The payout is offered from the mining pool’s existing balance.

 - Full-pay-per-share (FPPS): As well as benefiting from the block reward, the FPPS approach allows for participating miners to benefit from transaction fees.
 A transaction fee is calculated over a certain period, added to the block reward, and then distributed to the miners according to the PPS model described above.